Who is Credit Management Company?

 Your Rights When Dealing with Credit Management Company

-- Credit Management Company may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+• Credit Management Company cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-- Credit Management Company must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+• Credit Management Company must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-- Credit Management Company cannot threaten to have you arrested or imprisoned over unpaid debts.
+• Credit Management Company cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove Credit Management Company From Your Credit Report Today!